shishonkovMa/Linear-Algebra/README.md

 Here are some features of the Python language for working with linear algebra.

-*Based on the materials of the HSE Master's program of the Faculty of Computer Science "Master of Data Sciences"
+*Based on the materials of the HSE Master's program of the Faculty of Computer Science "Master of Data Science"